jetspace/desktop/docs/manual.md

 `/usr/lib/jetspace/panel/plugins/`.

-As you can see, to enable new plugins you have to restart your session (or the panel).
+If you want to add a new plugin you have to restart the panel, so it would be loaded.
-The simplest way to do this is to logout and login again.

 ### Advanced